 Cons

-Use Angular for the development of enterprise-scale solutions with complex structures and a number of features/functionalities.
+Use Angular to develop enterprise-scale solutions with complex structures and a number of features/functionalities.
 It is the best fit for the creation of progressive web apps or multi-page apps with dynamic content.
 The framework is best to choose when developers are sound and skilled in using a platform for creating complex web solutions.

-Don’t use Angular for small projects utilizing simple syntax and having static content.
+Don’t use Angular for small projects that utilize simple syntax and have static content.

 2. React

-Created by Jordan Walke, a developer at Facebook in 2011, React is a javascript library that is used to build user interfaces and is often called a frontend framework.
-In 2013, React became available for everyone as an open-source framework and started to get popular in the market.
+Created by Jordan Walke, a developer at Facebook in 2011, React is a javascript library that is used to build user interfaces and is often called a web frontend framework.
+In 2013, React JS development services became available for everyone as an open-source framework and started to get popular in the market.

 Popular giants like Netflix, Tesla, PayPal, Walmart, and more have used React for their web development.
 It simply advocates React popularity and proves its quality and reliability in the market.